starburst997/SWFTY/README.md

 Can facilitate migration from OpenFL to Heaps or to get a performance boost on OpenFL.

-Currently works on Heaps and OpenFL but other engine are in the work (Kha, PixiJS andf Unity).
+Currently works on Heaps and OpenFL but other engine are in the work (Kha, PixiJS and Unity).

 ## TODO
 Create a README with online (HTML5) example